artcuddy/project4-cocktail-nerd/README.md

 <h1 id="introduction">Introduction</h1>

-Cocktail Nerd - is full stack Django project that runs on Heroku.
+Project Milestone 4 for Code Institute Full-stack development program.
+Cocktail Nerd - is a full stack Django project that runs on Heroku.

 The site allows staff users to edit posts, categories and comments from the frontend once logged in & registered users can login to comment,like & rate cocktail recipes.